AdobeDocs/analytics.en/help/components/classifications/sets/overview.md

 ---
-title: Classification sets overview
+title: Classification Sets Overview
-description: Use classification sets to manage classification data.
+description: Learn how to use classification sets to manage classification data.
+Understand how classification sets differ from legacy classifications.
 exl-id: a139b298-1188-42ce-b52f-c71e0ff7c4e3
 feature: Classifications
 ---
 # Classification sets overview

 Classification sets provide a single interface to manage classifications and rules.
-This workflow combines the creation of classifications in Report suite settings with the [Classification importer](/help/components/classifications/) The result is a single intuitive interface to create and manage classification data.
+This workflow combines the creation of classifications in Report suite settings with the [Classification importer](/help/components/classifications/sets/manage/set-manager.md).
+The result is a single intuitive interface to create and manage classification data.

 ## Classification sets versus legacy classifications